davidearl/jcomma/README.md

 (#hrecords)
 ## Output records

-Typically you'll produce one output record for each input row (that isn't ignored according to [ignore rows](#hignorerows) or group of however many rows given by ['Each record formed from...'](#hrowcount).
+Typically you'll produce one output record for each input row (that isn't ignored according to [ignore rows](#hignorerows)) or group of however many rows given by ['Each record formed from...'](#hrowcount).
 However, occasionally it may be helpful to make more than one record for each row.
 Each such record would appear consecutively in the output, e.g. as an object in a JSON array or an extra row in an output CSV.

-For example, you might produce two records from a PayPal transaction where you want to represent a payment as one record (a credit), and the paypal fee (which paypal puts in the same row in its exports) as another (a debit: a bank charge).
+For example, you might produce two records from a PayPal transaction where you want to represent a payment as one record (a credit), and the PayPal fee (which PayPal puts in the same row in its exports) as another (a debit: a bank charge).

-Therefore, the + here lets you add one or more specifications of records to be produced, though you'll often only need one. ([in the spec](#hspec), *"records": [ ... ]* reflects this).
+Therefore, the + here lets you add one or more specifications of records to be produced, though you'll often only need one. (`"records": [ ... ]` [in the spec](#hspec)).
 Click X to remove one, and drag &#x2195; to change the order

 Each record then comprises a set of fields, and a set of conditions based on those fields when the record will be discarded.

 (#hfields)
 ## Fields of output record

-Each field (`"fields": [ ... ]` [in the spec](#hspec)) is given a name, one or more columns and bits of verbatim text from which its value is initially composed, and a list of options applied in turn which can transform, omit or reject the value.
+Each field (`"fields": [ ... ]` [in the spec](#hspec)) of a record comprises a name, one or more columns and bits of verbatim text from which its value is initially composed, and a list of options applied in turn which can transform, omit or reject the value.

 Add a new field with +, delete an existing one with X, and drag &#x2195; to change the order